 Please see the FAQs below for initial information on visas and vaccines.

-The fee for this course is $2500, and includes the following:
+The fee for this course is $2500 and must be paid in full 6 weeks after online registration or May 1, whichever comes first.
+The fee includes the following:

 - Food and lodging for the entire course.